The Key Elements of a Successful Marketing Strategy

-By taking time to research your competitors, you have the opportunity to understand their behaviors, techniques, and processes.
+By taking time to research your competitors, you have the opportunity to understand their behaviours, techniques, and processes.
 You can analyze where they are succeeding and where they are falling short.
 In doing so, you can get a clear idea of where you sit in the market compared to others and create a benchmark against which you can measure your business's growth and success.

-Understanding who your brand competitors are makes it easier throughout the future of your biz to follow their changes, their failures, and their brand direction, and apply this to making your business stand out against theirs.
+Understanding who your brand competitors are makes it easier throughout the future of your biz to follow their changes, their failures, and their brand direction, and apply this to make your business stand out against theirs.
 It's important to use this knowledge to showcase the values that differentiate your brand from theirs, and why your customer should choose you as a preference.

 4. MARKETING PLAN

 Once you have collated all of your data and understand where you will fit in the market, it's time to put everything into a plan.

 Choose your marketing tactics.
 This is where you establish where you'll be marketing your biz, how you'll be using that platform, how often, and what sort of content.
 Is it blog articles?
 Physical ads in newspapers?
 Sponsored videos?

 You will then want to put all of this into a content creation plan.
 Organising all of your content, media, and copy into one place, and making a plan of how you are going to use it.

 It is then important to look at what tools and software you will be using to implement your marketing.
 You might need something such as Google Analytics to measure web page performance and customer behaviours.
 Or if your marketing plan includes a lot of social media, it could be beneficial to use a tool like a social media scheduler that can provide analytics to help you keep track of what your audience reacts to.

 5. MEASURING & ANALYZING RESULTS

 A marketing strategy doesn't stop when you start to implement it.
 It is an ever-changing, fluid strategy that should be evolved and tweaked in relation to results.